 Lines of Code

 Let´s start with one of the most controversial metrics (in my opinion): the (effective) lines of code metric.
 This metric is calculated on method level and depends on the IL code that is generated by the compiler.
-Sometimes it might happen that you just wonder yourself about that number; and you may have the feeling that the metric result is wrong.
+Sometimes it might happen that you just wonder yourself about that number, and you may have the feeling that the metric result is wrong.
 Indeed, the result might slightly differ from what you´ve actually written in source-code, or what the individual developer would treat as an effective line of code (for instance, comments are not counted by this metric).
-Anyway, those slightly differences don´t matter… this method can be uses as an indicator for methods, which are huge (having more than 20 lines of code), because in most cases huge methods often tend to fullfil multiple purposes, or satisfy different concerns which makes it hard to apply changes or provide tests.
-Code Metrics viewer rates this metric value the following way: 1-10 lines is good (green), 11-20 lines is still okay (yellow), everything above 20 lines is critical (red) and should be reviewed and possibly refactored into smaller functions.
+Anyway, those slight differences don´t matter… this method can be used as an indicator for methods, which are huge (having more than 20 lines of code), because in most cases huge methods often tend to fulfil multiple purposes, or satisfy different concerns which make it hard to apply changes or provide tests.
+Code Metrics Viewer rates this metric value the following way: 1-10 lines are good (green), 11-20 lines are still okay (yellow), everything above 20 lines is critical (red) and should be reviewed and possibly refactored into smaller functions.

 Depth of Inheritance

-The depth of inheritance metric indicates the number of types within the inheritance chain (the total number of base-classes).
-Lower values are better, because the more there are the tougher it could be to follow the flow of the code when debugging or analysing.
-Code Metrics Viewer rates the metric value the following way: 1-2 base types is good (green), 3-4 base types is still okay (yellow), everything above 4 is critical (red) and should be reviewed and possibly refactored.
+The depth of inheritance metric indicates the number of types within the inheritance chain (the total number of base classes).
+Lower values are better because the more there are the tougher it could be to follow the flow of the code when debugging or analyzing.
+Code Metrics Viewer rates the metric value the following way: 1-2 base types are good (green), 3-4 base types are still okay (yellow), everything above 4 is critical (red) and should be reviewed and possibly refactored.

 This metric is calculated on method level and indicates the total number of independent branches of the method´s control-flow graph.
 The value increases by the number of logical expressions which can change the control flow (if, switch/case, for- and while-loop statements).
 A method that does not contain any control-flow statements has a cyclomatic complexity of one, which means there´s only a single branch.
-Code Metrics Viewer rates the metric value the following way: 1-10 branches is good (green), 11-20 branches is still okay (yellow), more than 20 branches is crititcal (red) and should be reviewed and possibly refactored.
-The cyclomatic complexity metric is quite important, because it can be seen as “the minimum number of tests required”, in order to cover all branches… on the other hand it can be used to unveil code that is hard (or impossible) to test.
+Code Metrics Viewer rates the metric value the following way: 1-10 branches are good (green), 11-20 branches are still okay (yellow), more than 20 branches is critical (red) and should be reviewed and possibly refactored.
+The cyclomatic complexity metric is quite important because it can be seen as “the minimum number of tests required”, in order to cover all branches… on the other hand, it can be used to unveil code that is hard (or impossible) to test.